-What do I need to know as a visitor to Dubai during Eid?
+What Do I Need to Know as a Visitor to Dubai During Eid?

 It begins on the 10th day of Dhu Al Hijjah, which is the 12th and final month in the Hijri (Islamic) calendar.
 It is usually marked by large family gatherings and shared meals.

-Retail outlets may stay open until much later at night (or even 24 hours) and the price of accommodation can rise as it’s a very popular time of year for local families to take staycations.
+Retail outlets may stay open until much later at night (or even 24 hours), and the price of accommodation can rise significantly as it’s a very popular time of year for local families to take staycations.

 Conversely, it can be a great time of year for picking up a bargain through Dubai Summer Surprises and Eid sales.

-“Dry Night” in Dubai
+“Dry Nights” in Dubai

-Further public holidays in Dubai and the UAE
+Further Public Holidays in Dubai and the UAE